Menu expanded at Parliament canteen: Buffet for Rs 70, aloo bonda at Rs 10

 New Delhi, Jan 26: The ITDC run Parliament canteen will offer as many as 58 food items, both vegetarian and non-vegetarian from January 27 onwards an internal circular said.
 A buffet lunch will cost Rs 700, while an aloo Bonda will be priced at Rs 10 in the Parliament canteen.

 For the first time, food will be served with a no-profit, no-loss approach.
-A vegetarian biriyani will cost Rs 50, while the cost of chicken biriyani is priced at Rs 100.
-The mutton biriyani is priced at Rs 150, while a veg thali will cost Isa 100.
+A vegetarian biryani will cost Rs 50, while the cost of chicken biryani is priced at Rs 100.
+The mutton biryani is priced at Rs 150, while a veg thali will cost Isa 100.
 Customers will have to shell out Rs 110 for a plate of fish and chips.

 Budget session of Parliament: PM Modi to chair all-party meeting on Jan 30